 September 15th: Hitler announces two new anti-Jewish laws to the Reichstag (the ‘Nuremberg Laws’).

-March 7th: Jews no longer have the right to vote in parliamentary elections.
+March 7th: Jews in Germany no longer have the right to vote in parliamentary elections.

 August 1st: Berlin Olympic Games begin.
 Anti-Jewish propaganda is removed for the duration of the Games.